goamaral/war-of-faith/README.md

 - Leader timeout - If a village is left without a leader enough time, troops/milicia will rebel

 ## TODO
+- Not assigning new villages to key bindings
 - Village - Transfer resources from other villages
 - Villages - Change village order
 - Add stats to troops (defense, attack, capacity)